Coordinates and Parallel Computation¶

 ).
 A grid location

-belongs to the voxel number
+belongs to the cell number

-and if the voxel number I
+and if the cell number I

 is given, its center coordinate location is